Lesson video

 Stax let out a wistful sigh as he went through the toy box from his childhood.

-Remember, a synonym is the same word class, so you're looking for other adjectives when you're finding the synonyms.
-Pause the video now and off you go.
+So you are looking for other adjectives when you're finding the synonyms.
+Pause the video now, and off you go.

-So our synonyms for wistful are sad, longing and nostalgic.
+So our synonyms for wistful are sad, longing, and nostalgic.

-And then your word pairs are a wistful song, a wistful smile, you might give a wistful smile when you look back through your childhood photos.
+You might give a wistful smile when you look back through your childhood photos.

-A wistful sigh (sighs) when you're thinking about the past and you're longing and you're feeling a bit sad that those times have gone.
+A wistful look, Stax gives a wistful look at that childhood teddy bear, a wistful sigh (Ms. Gardner sighing) when you're thinking about the past, and you're longing, and you're feeling a bit sad that those times have gone.

 Well done.

-Now we have the word yearning.
+Now, we have the word yearning.

-As I said earlier, we can use the word yearning as an adjective but also as a noun.
+As I said earlier, we can use the word yearning as an adjective, but also as a noun.

 Let's have a look at it as an adjective in this sentence.